shreyaspatel7/helm-example/README.md

    name: app
    protocol: TCP
 ```
-*If you don't define these configurations the default is set to the following*:
+*If you don't define these configurations then the default is set to the following*:
 ```
 ports:
 - name: http